The taskbar in Qt Design Studio can display following types of output:

 - Version Control

-The Issues pane provides lists of following types of issues:
+Issues lists the following types of issues:

 - Asset Importer Error - Errors and warnings encountered while importing assets from a design tool.